Month seven of your pregnancy...in which you have a wobble over labour and discover the joys of prune juice.

 But, of course, dramatic water losses are not completely impossible, so if in fact, you go into labour Hollywood style then we take it all back - sign that baby up to stage school immediately.

 This month you can begin to imagine your pregnancy journey coming to an end but with that comes worry over labour and the reality that you will have the physical job of bringing your little beauty into the world.

 Your midwife will talk you through all the options, but it’s normal to suddenly think ‘Ok, this just got really real.’
-What many mums-to-be do about now is allow their minds to go into freefall.
+What many mums-to-be do about now is to allow their minds to go into freefall.
 Hormones take over, you cry a bit and tell your partner you’re ‘terrified’ and suddenly think ‘what the hell have I done?’ all over again.

-Well, how about facing it head on?
+Well, how about facing it head-on?
 Read up, talk to all of the professionals and iron out all of the unknowns that are bothering you.
-You're much more likely to have an enjoyable (disclaimer: We can’t guarantee it will be ‘enjoyable’) birth experience if you’re armed with all the facts than if you simply worry yourself silly over events that are outside of your control.
+You're much more likely to have an enjoyable (disclaimer: We can’t guarantee it will be ‘enjoyable’) birth experience if you’re armed with all the facts, than if you simply worry yourself silly over events that are outside of your control.

 Be kick-ass about this.
 Your baby is going to come out and you are going to know all the ins and outs (yes we did just say that) about it.